Best things to do in Sydney!

+The Sydney Harbour Bridge is one of the most recognised structures in the world.
 If you enjoy being suspended 134 meters above the ground Sydney Bridge Climb may well be for you.
 I’m told it’s an amazing experience.
 I’m scared of heights.
 I’ll take your word for it.

 - Take the ferry to Taronga Zoo

-Taronga Zoo is quite simply fabulous, and you should definitely add it to your itinerary.
-The view of Sydney from the Zoo is amazing, and your photo opportunities are endless.
+Taronga Zoo is quite simply fabulous and you should definitely add it to your itinerary.
+The view of Sydney from the Zoo is amazing and your photo opportunities are endless.
 We recommend catching the ferry from Circular Quay.
 It’s only a 12 minute ride, and it provides a spectacular view of Sydney from the water.

 - See a show at the Opera House

 There is always something to see at The Opera House.
-Check out their website for their current shows.
+Check out their website for the current shows.
 For an extra special evening book in for dinner at Bennelong.
 Or check out our Top 10 Pre-Theatre Dining Options for even more suggestions.

 - Have a quintessential Aussie picnic at Mrs Macquarie’s Chair

 Want to dine with a view of the Harbour, without the price tag?
 Head down to Mrs Macquarie’s Chair.
-Pack your picnic basket, your rug and a bottle of wine and dine alfresco, enjoying one of the best views of Sydney, hands down.
+Pack your picnic basket, your rug and a bottle of wine and dine alfresco enjoying one of the best views of Sydney, hands down.
 Just don’t forget to charge your camera.
 If Mrs Macquarie’s Chair is too busy for your liking, you can find some quieter spots inside the nearby Botanic Gardens.
 Check out our tips here to plan the perfect picnic.

 - Explore Circular Quay – Harbour Bridge, Opera House and The Rocks